DaveVoorhis/Wrapd/README.md

 In short, Wrapd makes it easy to deploy database creation and database upgrades.

+### Rationale ###

+Wrapd is a bridge between SQL and Java, and specifically between JDBC and Java Streams, to reduce the pain of some of the usual SQL-in-Java pain points.
+That includes avoiding hulking, complicated, awkward ORMs.

+There is intentionally no attempt to hide SQL.
+You use it the way you usually use it in JDBC.
+The goal is to expose it appropriately, and make it easy to use SQL queries with Java Streams.

+That, plus automated schema migration, is Wrapd's main selling point: JDBC-to-Streams, bridged.

+First, you create your database.
+This is not a "code first" library, where the programming language code implicitly creates SQL and defines the database from that.
+This is a "SQL first" library, where the presumption is that the database exists, either via Wrapd's schema mechanisms or externally defined.

+Then, you define your SQL queries inside Java.
+Collectively, your query definitions form a database abstraction layer.
+All the SQL lives within the database abstraction layer.
+Normally, no SQL is found outside of it, and all queries are invoked by regular Java methods.

+You run some simple machinery (not shown here) to iterate all the query definitions and generate Java source code from them and compile the source code to binary .class files.

+That creates ready-to-use methods to invoke your previously-defined SQL queries via auto-generated Java methods with type-checked parameters (and no visible SQL -- that's back in the query definitions) that emit Java Streams with native, compile-time-checked attributes.

+That's SQL, amplified, in Java.

 ### To build Wrapd ###

 1.   _gradle clean_